 Fig. 11.
-The upper plot shows the number of active vehicles, the number of vehicles in a platoon and the number of platoon followers.
-The lower plot shows the number of starting and arriving vehicles per 5 minute interval.
+The upper plot shows the number of active vehicles, the number of vehicles in a platoon, and the number of platoon followers.
+The lower plot shows the number of starting and arriving vehicles per 5-minute intervals.
 Results are evaluated in the time window indicated by the dotted vertical lines.

 There are two mechanisms to model disturbances.
-The first mechanism is to reduce the maximum speed to a value between $80\,\mathrm{km/h}-90\,\mathrm{km/h}$.
-A platoon merge is considered to succeed if the difference in arrival time at the planned merge location is less than $0.5\,\mathrm{km/80\,km/h}=22.5\,\mathrm{s}$.
-This mechanism is intended to simulate smaller disturbances coming from traffic, incorrect information of the vehicles performance, etc. The other mechanism is that some vehicles end their trips before reaching the destination.
-This is to model that vehicles actually stop due to unexpected breaks by the driver, technical issues, but also that vehicle gets stuck in a severe traffic jam.
+The first mechanism is to reduce the maximum speed to a value between 80 km/h and 90 km/h.
+A platoon merge is considered to succeed if the difference in arrival time at the planned merge location is less than 0.5 km/80 km/h = 22.5 seconds.
+This mechanism is intended to simulate smaller disturbances coming from traffic, incorrect information of the vehicles performance, and so forth.
+The other mechanism is that some vehicles end their trips before reaching the destination.
+This is to model that vehicles actually stop due to unexpected breaks by the driver or technical issues, but also that the vehicle could get stuck in a severe traffic jam.